-As Officials Assess Damage, Macron Aims For 5-Year Renovation Of Notre Dame
+Paris Holds Vigil To Mourn Notre Dame Fire Damage, Macron Vows Swift Reconstruction

-A day after flames leapt through Notre Dame Cathedral in Paris sparking fears the beloved building could be consumed, the structure stood blackened with much of its roof gone, its spire collapsed and charred rubble inside, but it remained standing, its main structure and two towers spared.
+A day after flames leaped through Notre Dame Cathedral in Paris sparking fears the beloved building could be consumed, Parisians sang and prayed in processions through the streets and held vigils Tuesday evening at the grounds of the church that has kept watch over the city for more than eight centuries.

+The cathedral stood blackened with much of its roof gone, its spire collapsed and charred rubble inside, but it remained standing, its main structure and two towers spared.

 Voici quelques images des dégâts à l’intérieur de la cathédrale pic.twitter.com/bcBDJaN9zy— BFMTV (@BFMTV) April 16, 2019